 You can collect masks to wear and show off in multiplayer as you play.
 If you couldn’t tell from the booming tones in the trailer, the game also features narration by Brian Blessed.

-There are some new features in the Quest version of the game, such as a Quick Match mode that allows you to jump into multiplayer lobbies faster, a new tournament mode for 2–4 players, and new single-player modes with extra unlockables.
+Some new features in the Quest version of the game include a Quick Match mode that allows you to jump into multiplayer lobbies faster, a new tournament mode for 2–4 players, and new single-player modes with extra unlockables.

-Actually, we haven’t played the game yet, but this will definitely be one to watch for those that are looking for a Mario Party-style VR experience.
+We haven’t played the game yet, but this will be one to watch for those looking for a Mario Party-style VR experience.